-Inject faults in a way that accurately reflects production failures
+Have you injected faults in a way that accurately reflects production failures?

 Simulate production failures.
 Treat injected faults in the same way that you would treat production-level faults.
 Enforcing a tighter limit on the blast radius will enable you to simulate a production environment.
 Each fault-injection effort must be accompanied by tooling that's designed to inject the types of faults that are relevant to your team's scenarios.
 Here are two basic ways: